Sidney Sussex Boat Club: Lord Protector Boat Club

 The Lord Protector Boat Club (LPBC) is the Alumni section of SSBC, named for Sidney alumnus Oliver Cromwell.
 Members of Sidney Sussex, once they have left Cambridge, become members of LPBC.
 The event most regularly entered by LPBC is the Fairbairn cup, held by Jesus College Boat Club annually in December.

 Boathouse

 Sidney boats from the Old Combined boathouse on the Cam, shared with Girton, Wolfson, and Corpus Christi colleges.
 This boathouse, with changing facilities, was built in 1958 to a design by David Roberts and extended in the 1980s.
 It was listed as Grade II in 1997.

+Honours

+Boat Race representatives

+The following rowers were part of the rowing club at the time of their participation in The Boat Race.